chipmc/Logger-Simblee-Mixed/Logger-Simblee-Mixed/ReadMe.txt

 - accelSensitivity and debounce are set via terminal and stored in FRAM
 - Inverter used to invert the interrupt from the accelerometer and send to INT2PIN

+EEPROM Memory Map
+0   Monthly Offset (value 1-12)
+1-12 Monthly reboot counts for Jan (1) through December (12)

-Memory Map v7
+FRAM Memory Map v9
 Memory Map - 256kb or 32kB divided into 4096 words - the  first one is reserved
 Byte     Value
 The first word is for system data
-0        Memory Map Version (this program expects 2)
+0        Memory Map Version (this program expects what is #defined in VERSIONNUMBER) 1        accelSensitivity
-1        accelSensitivity
-2        Delay (8-bit)  Delay is stored in 100ths of a second and multiplied by 10 for mSec in the program 3        Monthly Reboot Count - used for system health 4        Daily Count Pointer
+2        Delay (8-bit)  Delay is stored in 100ths of a second and multiplied by 10 for mSec in the program 3        Monthly Reboot Count - System Health
+4        Daily Reading Pointer
-5-6      Current Hourly Count Pointer (16-bit number) 7        Control Register  (8 - 5 Reserved, 4- Simblee Health, 3-Start / Stop Test, 2-Set Sensitivity, 1-Set Delay)
+5-6      Current Hourly Reading Pointer (16-bit number) 7        Control Register  (8 - 5 Reserved, 4- LEDs, 3-Start / Stop Test, 2-Warm Up, 1-LEDs)
-The second word is for storing the current count data 8-9      Current Hourly Count (16-bit)
+The second and third words are for storing the current data 8-11     EPOCH Time when last counts recorded (32-bits) 12-13    Current Hourly Hiker Count (16-bits)
+14-15    Current Hourly Biker Count (16-bits)
+16-17    Current Daily Hiker Count (16-bits)
-10-11    Current Daily Count (16-bit)
+18-19    Current Daily Biker Count (16-bits)
+20-23    Reserved
-12-15    EPOCH Time when last counts recorded (32-bits) Words 3-30 are 28 days worth of daily counts - if this changes - need to change #offsets and DAILYCOUNTNUMBER 0        Month
+Words 4-30 are 28 days worth of daily counts - if this changes - need to change #offsets and DAILYCOUNTNUMBER 0        Month
 1        Day
+2-3      Daily Pedestrian Count
-2 - 3    Daily Count (16-bit)
+4-5      Daily Biker Count
-4        Daily Battery Level
+6        Daily Battery Level
-5        Reserved
-6        Reserved
 7        Reserved
-Words from 31 to the end of the memory store hourly data 0 - 3    EPOCH Time
+Words from 31 to the end of the memory store hourly data - No battery level stored for hourly 0-3      EPOCH Time when hourly counts recorded (32-bits) 4-5      Hourly Hiker Count (16-bits)
-4 - 5    Hourly count (16-bit)
-6        Houlry Battery Level
-7        Reserved
+6-7      Hourly Biker Count (16-bits)

 The park is open for an average of 12 hours per day so about 340 days of hourly data on a 256k chip